Spencer Proffer: 1990s

-Fender Musical Instruments
+2000s

 In 2001, Proffer and his Morling Manor Music company formed a joint venture with Fender to release original guitar-based music.
 The Fender Records debut release, Players, featured music by Eric Clapton, Green Day, Sheryl Crow, Alanis Morissette, Goo Goo Dolls, Blink-182 and Kenny Wayne Shepherd.
 In 2002, Proffer designed and negotiated a joint venture between Fender Records and California-based surf apparel company Ocean Pacific, to produce an album and tour featuring emerging acts and prominent athlete-musicians accomplishing one of the first marriages of a prominent consumer brand with a music company.
 The recording was distributed by Warner Brothers Records.

 Also in 2001–2002, Proffer executive-produced At Any Cost, an early starring vehicle for James Franco, for VH1.
 The opening musical track in the movie which Proffer secured was the No. 1 Grammy Award song "Pinch Me" by The Barenaked Ladies.
 The soundtrack was distributed by Warner Brothers Records.

 In 2003, Proffer produced Darius Rucker and Hootie & The Blowfish's cover version of "Goodbye Girl", to accompany the TNT film Goodbye Girl, starring Patricia Heaton and Jeff Daniels.
 The music video for "Goodbye Girl" featured the band, Heaton and clips from the film and was used to promote the TNT film on 6,200 Regal Cinemas screens nationwide.

 Additionally in 2003, he was the supervising producer of the Fox Television New Years Special, America's Party, hosted by Ryan Seacrest and featured Keith Urban, Ja Rule and Hootie & The Blowfish.

 In 2004, Proffer co-wrote and produced the title song to USA Network's Frankenstein.

 In 2005, Tweet recorded the title song for the Kojak series, which was co-written and produced by Spencer.
 The video for the song, "When I Need a Man", appeared on screen in over 7,000 National Cinemedia screens across America to cross promote the series launch.

-Rockin The Corps

 On April 1, 2005, in the tradition of Bob Hope's USO military tours, a concert, Rockin' the Corps, took place on the beach of Marine Base Camp Pendleton, California.
 Proffer and Doc McGhee produced the concert later the one-night exhibition celebration in 300 Regal Theaters across the country.
 Quincy Jones, Joe E. Robert Jr., and Jerry Inzerillo served as executive producers.

-USA Network Music Architecture

 In 2006, Proffer and then USA Network SVP Chris McCumber conceived branding the network with music from Virgin Records.
 Spencer negotiated the arrangement with Virgin and worked on behalf the network.
 The deal called for the record company to provide music from the label's artists for use across all of US's marketing platforms.
-This arrangement marked the first time a network has made such an exclusive pact with a record label.
+This arrangement marked the first time a network had made such an exclusive pact with a record label.

 In 2008, acting on behalf of the network, Proffer brought together USA and Yahoo Music to discover and promote emerging artists.